-The constituent indicators that make up the Business Confidence Index were all positive during July.
-The confidence employers have in their own companies rose 3.0 points to 67.7, leaving it 20 points better than it was during the depths of the pandemic a year ago.
+The constituent indicators that make up the Index were mixed during November.
+The confidence employers have in their own companies gained 0.1 point to 52.0, ending the month 10.8 points less than in November 2022.

 The Massachusetts Index assessing business conditions within the Commonwealth decreased 1.0 point to 52.6, leaving it down 3.6 points from a year earlier.
 The U.S. Index measuring conditions throughout the country ended the month at 46.4, which is 2.2 points lower than a year ago.

 The bright spot of the November numbers was the Future Index, which gained 1.3 points to 51.4 as employers saw improvement ahead in the first six months of 2024.
 The Current Index, which assesses overall business conditions at the time of the survey, fell 1.6 points to 50.6.